jakelandis/elasticsearch/CONTRIBUTING.md

 * Tests that test Elasticsearch in funny configurations like with ingest disabled
-* Tests that need to do strange things like install plugins that thrown uncaught `Throwable`s or add a shutdown hook
+* Tests that need to do strange things like install plugins that thrown uncaught `Throwable`s or item a shutdown hook
 But we're not convinced that all of these things *belong* in the qa directory.
 We're fairly sure that tests that require multiple modules or plugins to work should just pick a "home" plugin.
 We're fairly sure that the multi-version tests *do* belong in qa.
 Beyond that, we're not sure.
-If you want to add a new qa project, open a PR and be ready to discuss options.
+If you want to item a new qa project, open a PR and be ready to discuss options.

 #### `server`